joeycumines/PHelP/README.md

 # PHelP

-PHelP contains useful tools that PHP doesn't - Helpers for PHP 7.1+
+PHelP contains useful tools that PHP doesn't - Helpers for PHP 5.6+

 Written by Joseph Cumines - but I would welcome contributions or even just code reviews.

 ## Rulebook

-1. Helper libraries with no external dependencies (beyond the PHP version)
+1. Helper libraries with no external dependencies that are not of a similar standard AND very likely to be maintained
 2. Make logical groupings of functionality, and make an effort to follow best practices
 3. Always tested, cover all documented or important cases, at minimum
 4. Functional style preferred, immutable objects favoured
-5. Minimal or no coupling (between libraries, etc) without sacrificing "DRY"
+5. Minimal or no coupling as far as practical (between libraries, etc), without sacrificing the "DRY" principle
-6. Don't change method signatures without a very good reason, or very low risk
+6. Don't change method signatures without a very good reason, or very low risk (backwards-compatible changes are ok)
 7. Code must be written to be used in production, and must at least have a good chance to pass a professional code review
 8. As a general rule, all aggregate classes that provide more than one